 Phytoplankton initiates the marine food chain, by serving as food to primary consumers like zooplankton, shellfish and finfish.
+The functioning of all aquatic ecosystems revolves around primary productivity, which sustains diverse food chains and food webs (Vaghela et al., 2023).
 The productivity of higher tropic-level organisms is largely influenced by the biomass and productivity of phytoplankton in various size ranges.
 The pelagic plankton communities play a significant role in the estuarine ecosystem's ability to operate properly.
-Mangrove estuaries have higher productivity than other estuaries due to the very high primary productivity of the leaf litter, supplemented by that of cyanobacteria, diatoms, and micro algae (Alongi 1989), and that of algae fixed on mangrove roots

-(Rodriguez and Stoner 1990).
+Mangrove estuaries have higher productivity than other estuaries due to the very high primary productivity of the leaf litter, supplemented by that of cyanobacteria, diatoms, and micro algae (Alongi 1989), and that of algae fixed on mangrove roots (Rodriguez and Stoner 1990).
 Owing to the varying effects of hydrographical conditions on various species, the distribution of phytoplankton species varies widely across space and time, making them useful markers of water quality, including pollution (Perumal et al., 2009).
 Zooplankton in estuaries mirrors the phytoplankton in being limited in species composition.
 The species composition is diversified seasonally and with fluctuating salinity in the estuary.
 Marine zooplankton is more likely to be found in shallow, rapidly flushed estuaries which are carried in and out due to tide action.
 Estuarine zooplankton community mostly contain species of the copepod and rotifers.
-Earlier studies have concluded that zooplankton are good indicators of eutrophication, water quality, acidification of water bodies as well as turbidity of water bodies (Coelho et al., 2015; Muylaertet al., 2006).
+Earlier studies have concluded that zooplankton are good indicators of eutrophication, water quality, acidification of water bodies as well as turbidity of water bodies (Coelho et al., 2015; Muylaert et al., 2006).
 A decline in plankton population has the potential to significantly harm the coastal ecology.
 Anthropogenic activities particularly increasing population, industrialization and tourism in the coastal areas are the major threats to the coastal marine environment.
 These kinds of activities eventually increase the condition for eutrophication in the coastal environment which leads to a disparity in the marine ecosystem.
 Plankton dynamics follow a seasonal pattern because it is efficiently governed by a small number of physical elements in addition to hydrographic characteristics.
 (Punithavalli and Sivakumar, 2020).
-Ariyankuppam estuary is directly influenced by various anthropogenic activities especially untreated discharge of solid waste is disposed into the river, this will affect the ecological status of the estuarine ecosystem.
+The Ariyankuppam estuary is directly influenced by various anthropogenic activities, especially the untreated discharge of solid waste into the river, which negatively affects the ecological status of the estuarine ecosystem.
 Therefore, the present study aimed to assess the water quality status and plankton communities in the study area.
-As there are no previous studies on the plankton communities on the mangrove populated Ariyankuppam estuary, this research may provide baseline data on species diversity, abundance and distribution, offering insights into the ecological role of plankton in the mangrove environment.
+As there are no previous studies on the plankton communities in the mangrove-populated Ariyankuppam estuary, this research provides baseline data on species diversity, abundance and distribution, offering valuable insights into the ecological role of plankton in the mangrove environment.
 Additionally it could serve as a foundation for future studies on environmental changes, understanding ecosystem dynamic and the influence of mangroves on the plankton communities of Ariyankuppam estuary.